Newtype6/aws-bootcamp-cruddur-2023/journal/week1.md

 ### What I attempted

 Since I am unable to install Docker on my local machine, I thought I would try to install it on an EC2 instance instead and go from there, this also being a part of the challenges set.
-I couldn't find any free tier AMIs pre-loaded with Docker and looked at two options.
+I couldn't find any free tier AMIs pre-loaded with Docker and so looked at two options for instances I could install Docker on.
 A macOS AMI was my first thought but they are not free tier.
 So I span up an Amazon Linux 2 instance and used this instead.

 I was having trouble connecting to my instance via my SSH and so used EC2 Instance Connect instead.
 I used [this guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-container-image.html), clicking on the tab shown here: